koreymacdougall/config_files/notes/cheatsheet.md

         - creates 2 files: .ruby-version and a .ruby-gemset

+## bundler error - bundle (Gem::GemNotFoundException
+- shows up with rbenv
+- multiple fixes on SO
+- my fix - move or delete Gemfile.lock
 # SHELL / UNIX
     ## list all 256 colors
         for i in {0..255} ; do